 I was able to get a great price for my fabric so I ordered an extra yard in case of any goofs that might happen!
 The fabric I ordered arrived last week and I’m in love with how it looks!

 TIP: When you are figuring how much fabric you need, be sure to factor in for shrinkage.
 I added 6 inches to the top and bottom that I will trim off.
 As the starch dries, it will shrink just a bit!
-For my, this is how I calculated the amount to order.
+For my room, this is how I calculated the amount to order.

 Once your fabric arrives, you can toss it in the washing machine if you need to.